Introduction

 What Landscaping Techniques Can Minimize Frost Heave Risks?

-Moreover, consider implementing these practices:
+Additionally, consider these practices:

 Why Do Certain Areas Experience More Frost Heave Than Others?